-Blessing of the Fleet: In conjunction with and just before the Commissioning Day ceremony, FHYC conducts a boat parade and blessing of the fleet.
-We gather in the Neuse near day mark 1N and, led by the Cruising Captain, parade into and through the Inner Harbour.
-Members of the clergy bless each vessel as it passes the Shoreline docks.
+Blessing of the Fleet: In conjunction with, and just before the Commissioning Day ceremony, FHYC conducts a boat parade and blessing of the fleet.
+We gather in the Neuse River near day mark 1N and, led by the Cruising Captain, we parade into and through the Inner Harbour.
+Members of the clergy bless each vessel as it passes the Shoreline Marina docks.
 It’s a wonderful way to kick off the boating season.

-BridgePointe Shakedown: This two-night event is the first cruise of the season.
+Shakedown Cruise: This two-night event is the first cruise of the season.
 After a day on the river, boaters dock at the marina or anchor nearby.
-The first night will include a splash and a potluck dinner on the dock.
-We will have a splash followed by a catered dinner at the hotel the second night.
-Land cruisers are welcome.
+Depending on marina availability, we may include a splash and a potluck dinner on the dock the first night and a catered dinner on the second.

-Manteo/Ocracoke Cruise: This cruise will be 10 days including two days in Manteo and two in Ocracoke.
+Manteo/Ocracoke Cruise: This cruise will be ten days, including two days in Manteo and two in Ocracoke.
 On the way to Manteo, we will attempt to have both marinas and anchorages available.
 There are many things to do as well as many good restaurants in Manteo.
 The trip from Manteo to Ocracoke will be one long day.
-In Ocracoke, we plan to stay at the National Park Service docks; but, if you’d rather, you can anchor in Silver Lake.
-There are many places in Ocracoke to eat, imbibe or explore.
+In Ocracoke, we plan to stay at the National Park Service docks or, as an alternate, anchor in Silver Lake.
+There are many places in Ocracoke to eat, imbibe, or explore.
 Heading home, we will have a choice of returning in one day or anchoring in South River overnight.
 Some dinners out and group activities will occur along the way.